 Columbus also hopes to do more with less.
 City officials recognize that people are no longer shopping at large shopping centers like they did during the past 30 years.
 People still shop at physical retail spaces, but are now shopping online at a higher rate or visiting open-space shopping experiences within lifestyle centers.
 While human-interaction is still an important part of the retail experience, new retail development is now being placed in smaller stores within larger mix-used spaces.
 This makes the Midwest’s low rent a great way to achieve maximum return on investment.
 Even more so when considering the tax revenue to acre ratio.

 The city’s geological location plays another major factor in developing a strong fashion industry because Columbus, just like Indianapolis, is centrally located in the nation and many major metropolitan areas are less than a 10 hour drive away.
 This ensures that the central headquarters of a company is truly at the center for the numerous national brand locations.
 Columbus is planning to capitalize on their central location by becoming a logistical hub for retail inventory delivery as well.
-Many retailers could guarantee next-day delivery when shipping from Columbus because it is a day’s drive from 44% of North America’s total population.
+Many retailers could guarantee next-day delivery when shipping from Columbus because it is a day’s drive from 44% of North America’s total population; plus, these retailers, more often than not, have a really efficient shipping software.

 Plus, these retail giants are constantly encouraged to stay in Ohio and grow economically with the Job Creation Tax Credit.
 This is a refundable tax credit to companies creating at least 25 full-time jobs within three years in the state of Ohio.
 After all, these new full-time jobs are considered low-cost.
 Columbus is constantly listed with Indianapolis as an area with low workforce costs for both management and office support.
 Columbus is also known for being small-business friendly and is constantly ranked as a top 10 city for small businesses.